 Dallas, TX 75201 {craig, pablo}@caudicum.com

 Abstract.
-In this paper, we introduce a risk scoring mechanism for cryptocurrency users.
-While the decentralized architecture of blockchain technology on which cryptocurrencies operate has many benefits, the anonymity of users in this space has provided criminal users an alternative to cash for harboring their illicit activities.
-In order to distinguish law-abiding cryptocurrency users from potential threats in the Bitcoin marketplace, we analyze historical hacks and thefts to profile transactions, classify them into risky and non-risky categories using several machine learning techniques and finally develop a risk score for every unique user based on their past engagement in any unlawful Bitcoin incident.
-We find that all of our machine learning models have produced an outstanding level of accuracy in classifying transactions.
-All of the baseline models we develop using Random Forest, K-Nearest Neighbors and Support Vector Machine algorithms are over 95% accurate.
-A successful classification leads to a reliable risk scoring method.
-The idea of flagging potential risky users acts as a guideline for safe Bitcoin transactions.
-In a cryptocurrency marketplace where intermediaries are non-existent, a self-attestation mechanism in the form of a risk score offers a viable alternative to enhance trust.
+In this paper, we present a risk scoring mechanism for cryptocurrency users.
+While the decentralized architecture of blockchain technology on which cryptocurrencies operate has many benefits, the anonymity of users on the blockchain has provided criminal users an opportunity to hide both their identities and their illicit activities.
+In order to distinguish law-abiding cryptocurrency users from potential threats in the Bitcoin marketplace, we analyze historical hacks and thefts to profile transactions, classify them into risky and non-risky categories using several machine learning techniques, and finally calculate a risk score for every unique user based on their past engagement in any unlawful Bitcoin incident.
+We find that all of the baseline models we developed using Random Forest, K-Nearest Neighbors, and Support Vector Machine algorithms are over 95% accurate in CLASSIFYING SOMETHING.
+Our risk scoring mechanism USES THIS CLASSIFICATION IN SOME WAY TO PROVIDE A SCORE THAT RANGES FROM X FOR NO INVOLVEMENT IN CLASSIFIED EVENTS TO Y FOR SOME REASON OF CALCULATION.
+Our risk score identifies potential risky users and, therefore, acts as a guideline for safe Bitcoin transactions.
+In a cryptocurrency marketplace, a self-attestation mechanism in the form of a risk score offers a viable mechanism to enhance trust between transacting parties.

 1 Introduction

-Recent advances in distributed and parallel networking using internet-ubiquitous accessible services are allowing a re-engineering of previously centralized system design and authority.
+Recent advances in distributed and parallel networking using Internet-ubiquitous accessible services are allowing a re-engineering of previously centralized system design and authority.
 This new shared access has created the opportunity for non-mediated trust via a combination using the light of transparency with the trust validation of immutability with a historical record by the community rather than authorized mediator(s) declaring what is the declared trusted base record.

 While this disintermediation and a more radical de-mediation of third party authorities using blockchains and smart contracts is in its early development for many new services and applications, its use in digital assets like cryptocurrency has seen significant activity.
+ONE SENTENCE DOES NOT A PARAGRAPH MAKE…USUALLY.

-In this radical borderless self-sovereign asset cybercommunity, without a central authority declaring the value of digital assets and marketplaces, has come the challenge of avoiding anarchy and self-policing norms that were once handled with sanctions and settlements by designated central authorities (governments and central banks).
+In this borderless self-sovereign asset cybercommunity, without a central authority declaring the value of digital assets and marketplaces, has come the challenge of avoiding anarchy and self-policing norms that were once handled with sanctions and settlements by designated central authorities (governments and central banks).
+ONE SENTENCE DOES NOT A PARAGRAPH MAKE…USUALLY.
+AND, IN MANY WAYS THE CHAIN PLUS THE SECURITY ARE THERE TO PREVENT CERTAIN TYPES OF ANARCHY.
+OTHER TYPES ARE PERFECTLY LIKELY TO OCCUR.

 Transparency has a long history as a tool for oversight in anti-corruption, anti-trust and anti-money laundering movements.
 Transparency in money and banking have frequently focused around a few sentences written by U.S. Supreme Court Justice Louis Brandeis (1916–1939), who wrote over one hundred years ago shortly before his time on the court in his book Other People’s Money and How the Bankers Use It that: “Publicity is justly commended as a remedy for social and industrial diseases.
 Sunlight is said to be the best of disinfectants; electric light the most efficient policeman.
 And publicity has already played an important part in the struggle against the Money Trust” [1].
+EXPAND ON THIS.
+YOU ARE FINALLY GETTING TO THE PROBLEM – LACK OF TRANSPARENCY IN WHO YOU ARE DEALING WITH DUE TO ANONYMITY.